 - Turn nervous energy into positive energy through relaxation, visualization, and rational thinking.

 - Know the types of interviews and their general format.

 - Know the kinds of questions you will probably be asked.

 - Be prepared to answer a wide variety of questions.

 - Know the questions you want answered and when to ask them.

 There are many books in the Piper Center resource library to assist you in preparing for an interview.
 VAULT.com also provides practical advice and sample interview questions under the Job Advice tab.

-For a quick look at professional dress and business casual, click here!
+Visit our Interview Attire page for a quick look at professional dress and business casual examples.

 Phone interviews are often used to screen candidates in order to narrow the pool of applicants who will be invited for in-person interviews.
 They are also used as way to minimize the expenses involved in interviewing out-of-town candidates.
 Here are some tips for successful interviewing over the phone.

 - The same preparation rules apply for a phone interview as a face-to-face one.